Author: José Carlos Gonzáles Tanaka

 Let's import the corresponding libraries:

 Next, the script begins with a short settings block.
-This is where you choose the FX symbol, the date range (from 2023 up to today, transaction costs, and the walk-forward optimization grid.
+This is where you choose the FX symbol, the historical data range, transaction costs, and the walk-forward optimization grid.
+In this script, the data starts in 2006, while the out-of-sample evaluation begins in 2023..
 It also includes the DeepSeek configuration (API key, base URL, and model).

 In addition, the optimization grid is intentionally small so the experiment stays readable and the walk-forward loop does not become a “hyper-parameter monster.”